navi004/Software-Engineering-Project/README.md

 # Software-Engineering-Project
-The "Nearest Ambulance Locator" is a Python-based application designed to help users quickly find the nearest ambulance service in their area in case of an emergency.
+*+The "Nearest Ambulance Locator" is a Python-based application designed to help users quickly find the nearest ambulance service in their area in case of an emergency.

 ![image](https://github.com/navi004/Software-Engineering-Project/assets/115283282/128e9100-e521-45ea-b524-b65fcafd3439)
+## User Profile:
+*The application allows users to create a user profile by entering their name and mobile number.*
+*This profile information is stored temporarily and can be accessed for future reference.*

 ![image](https://github.com/navi004/Software-Engineering-Project/assets/115283282/9ee42cde-c2ce-4b1b-bfbb-55c8c79e42b0)